Portrait Drawing by Anita Clipston

 How many great listeners do you know?
 I happen to know just one.

-Most people would rather speak than listen, as most artists would rather paint than observe.
-You can't do both at the same time.
-Observation is like listening with your eyes, but you have to be quiet for a moment (stop working) and just look, the longer the better.
+Observing is like listening with your eyes, but you have to be silent for a moment (i.e. stop working), and look, the longer the better.

-The problems creep in when the art consumes most of your attention.
+The problems creep in when your artwork consumes most of your attention.

-The moment your gaze moves away from your subject and toward your art, you're painting from memory.
-If the memory is a second or two old that's fine, but if it's a minute or more you're just making stuff up.
+The moment your eyes move away from your subject and onto your art, you’re basically painting from memory.
+If the memory is a second or two old, no big deal, but if it’s a minute or more then you’re basically making stuff up.

 So what’s wrong with visual memory?